Flo-Wo/Sorting-algorithms/README.md

 # Sorting algorithms
-An implementation of sorting algorithms in Python.
+An implementation of sorting algorithms in Python:
+* Bubblesort
+* Selectionsort
+* Insertionsort
+* Quicksort